 Find high quality ethical workwear can be quite tricky.
-When shopping sustainable it’s capital to find brands that are eco-friendly and stylish.
-Whether is for an interview, day to day workwear I believe we, women should always look our best while feeling great about what we are wearing.
+For one thing, when shopping sustainable it’s capital to find brands that are Eco-friendly and stylish.
+Additionally, whether is for an interview, day to day workwear I believe we, women should always look our best while feeling great about what we are wearing.

-I work in an office that require business attire, sometime casual business, so I am always looking out for ethical workwear brands to file away for when my wardrobe needs a refresh.
+Considering I work in an office that require business attire, sometime casual business, I am always looking out for ethical work-wear brands to file away for when my wardrobe needs a refresh.

 You are in for a treat!